-Biden calls Putin ‘rational actor’
+Putin a ‘rational actor’ – Biden

 Russian President Vladimir Putin is a “rational actor who has miscalculated significantly” with regard to the Ukraine conflict, US President Joe Biden told CNN’s Jake Tapper in an interview on Tuesday.